ramazansakin/ramazansakin/README.md

 - :rocket: I’m looking for organizations to collaborate open-source projects as a volunteer!
 - 🔭 I’m currently searching and learning Web3 with Blockchain Techs!
 - 🤔 I'm looking for helping with solving coding issues!
-- 🎯 I'm develoing myself on NodeJS and Django.
+- 🎯 I'm developing myself on NodeJS and Django.

 <br/>